franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 - Various "Invert Scroll" parameters added to camera
 - Removed camera settings from user preferences.
 - New Range Bar has been added.
+- Made more timecode readouts visible sooner at various timeline lengths.

 ## 0.7
 ## - Project Management